-Hotel and safari lodge companies have been forced into new cleaning initiatives—since the world travel halted in March 2020—as a way to regain the confidence of leisure traveling in the wake of the coronavirus pandemic.
-But just like we understand the human experience, some guests at safari lodges in Uganda may not find their hotel room’s disinfection to standards of their expectation.
+Hotel and safari lodge companies have been forced into new cleaning initiatives—since the 2020 pandemic—as a way to regain the confidence of leisure traveling in the wake of the Covid-19 pandemic.
+But just like we understand the human experience, some guests at safari lodges in Uganda may not find their hotel room’s disinfection to standards of their expectations.

-Don’t know how to disinfect your safari room?
+Don’t know how to disinfect your hotel or safari lodge room?
 We got you covered.
 Here’s what you should look out for:

 Household Disinfectant Wipes